BGHDDevelopment/BGHDDevelopment/README.md

 <br />
 <br />

-Hi, I'm Stephan 😉, a programmer 👨🏻‍💻 and CEO of BGHDDevelopment currently living in Los Angeles.
-I have been working on Minecraft & GTA addons for years, along with creating some standalone games and software.
-Beside's programming, I like noodles and making videos.
+Hi, I'm Stephan, a programmer, student, entrepreneur, youtuber, and CEO of BGHDDevelopment!
+I am currently living in Los Angeles and have been working on Minecraft & GTA addons for years.
+I have also created some standalone games and software.
+Beside's programming, I like noodles and flying drones.

 ![BGHDDevelopments's github stats](https://github-readme-stats.vercel.app/api?username=bghddevelopment&show_icons=true&hide_border=true)